How to make flexible working work for your organisation

 Let’s talk about the f word.

-Yes, you heard right - flexibility.
+Yes, you heard right – flexibility.
+How can you make flexible working work for your organisation?

 Research shows that the majority of employees value flexibility over more traditional workplace benefits.
 Currently 87% of full-time workers currently work flexibly or want to.
 So as a line manager or HR manager, can you make flexible working work for both you and your team?